Nuvellite/speakgenie-ai-voice-tutor/README.md

     * **Translation (within GPT):** When a native language is selected in the UI, a specific instruction is added to GPT's prompt to translate its English response into the target native language.
 The response is formatted as "English Response.
 (Native Language Translation)".
     * **Text-to-Speech (AI Output):** OpenAI's TTS (using an English voice like 'alloy') attempts to speak this combined English and native language text.
     * **Trade-off/Constraint:** Achieving truly native-quality pronunciation for diverse regional languages requires highly specialized multilingual TTS models (e.g., from Google Cloud or high-tier ElevenLabs).
 Due to API access constraints (payment/trial limitations), these dedicated multilingual TTS services could not be fully integrated.
 The current solution effectively demonstrates the *logic* of multilingual support and AI-driven translation, even if the final native language pronunciation by an English voice is not perfect.
 This showcases adaptability to real-world resource limitations.

+### 3. Audio Playback Behavior (Web UI)

+* **Observation:** In the Streamlit web interface, after the AI generates its spoken response, the user needs to click a play button to hear the audio.
+The audio does not autoplay.
+* **Reason/Trade-off:** This is a common behavior in modern web browsers, which actively block audio from playing automatically without a direct user interaction (like a click on a button) for security and user experience reasons.
+Streamlit's `st.audio()` widget, while displaying the player immediately, cannot override these browser autoplay policies.
+The current implementation ensures the audio is generated and available for playback, demonstrating the TTS functionality.
+Overcoming this would typically require more advanced web development techniques (e.g., custom JavaScript components) that are beyond the scope of a basic Streamlit demo.

 ---